containers/podman.io/static/data/meetings/notes/2024-02-20/index.md

  Matt thinks moving to a new name, still under the Containers umbrella.

  Podman team wants to be able to use yaml files compose.
-Currently if a bug happens.
+Currently if a bug happens there’s no one to go to.

  Dan will contact Povilas with a name change.

- Brent suggested a blog, but Povilas suggested to do it for now, and see if he can get others to help maintain.
+ Brent suggested a blog, but Povilas suggested to do the administration at least for now, and see if he can get others to help maintain the repository.

- We don't want to remove current maintainer, but want to add them.
+ We don't want to remove current maintainer, but want to add Povilas and others.

  Povilas thinks it should be up to the containers org ownership to determine the ownership.

- Given the current status, should podman compose be part of Fedora 40?
+ Given the current status, should Podman Compose be part of Fedora 40?
 It is already in Fedora 40, so it will stay there.

  Given name changes in GitHub, would we need to change in Fedora too?
 Chris pointed out renameing can be problematic.

  Wait one week, add Povilas as maintainer.
 Delaying name change for now.
 The thought to evaluate/decide by Fedora 41, or perhasp Fedora 42..

- #### Podman, Kubernetes, and Image/Container Volumes - Matt, Dan - (: in the video)  35
+#### Podman, Kubernetes, and Image/Container Volumes - Matt, Dan - (31:57 in the video)

- Way to get image mounted into a container that is existing, both in Podman and also in Kubernetes.
+A way to get an image mounted into a container that is existing, both in Podman and also in Kubernetes.

- Take volumes from an image, and not have container run them, and then mount them into a kubernetes yaml file.
+ Take volumes from an image, and not have a container run them, and then mount them into a kubernetes yaml file.
 Dan wants to know if there's a standard kubernetes way to do this.
 Peter said he believes this exists already.

  Wiring this into Podman might be tricky.
 Gerry was active in the storage community, suggests talking to a person at Google who has been working on this.